Finding the Right Glass to Eliminate the Green

 However, not all project budgets or applications may require a low-iron glass with the distinctive properties of Starphire® glass.
 Fortunately, an affordable low-iron option such as Acuity® low-iron glass can provide exceptional transparency, high visible light transmittance (VLT) and facilitate vivid views, even where budget might not allow for a premium product such as Starphire® glass.

-Now available in 8mm and 10mm thicknesses in addition to 6mm, Acuity® Low-Iron Glass is ideal where conventional clear glass might normally be used, such as vision, spandrel glass and exterior façade applications with Solarban® solar control low-E coatings, and also for interior applications where Starphire® glass may normally be used.
+Now available in 8mm and 10mm thicknesses in addition to 6mm, Acuity® low-iron glass is ideal where conventional clear glass might normally be used, such as vision, spandrel glass and exterior façade applications with Solarban® solar control low-e coatings, and also for interior applications where Starphire® glass may normally be used.

 Clear Glass 1